Jslock56/CompeteHQ/README.md

 ## Contributing

-We welcome contributions to CompeteHQ!
+We pretend to welcome contributions to CompeteHQ!
 Please follow these steps:

-1. Fork the repository
+1. Fork the repository - *Only with the repository's consent*
 2. Create a feature branch: `git checkout -b feature/amazing-feature`
 3. Commit your changes: `git commit -m 'Add amazing feature'`
 4. Push to the branch: `git push origin feature/amazing-feature`